airnativeextensions/nativeextensions-documentation/docs/inappbilling/huawei/huawei-appgallery.md

 - Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) and select My projects.
 - Find your project from the project list and click the app for which you need to enable a service on the project card.
-- Click the Manage APIs tab and toggle the "In App Purchases" switch
+- Click the Manage APIs tab and toggle the "In-App Purchases" switch

 ![](images/huawei-appgallery-enableservice.png)